COVER LETTER HELP

 The workflow

-While some tools let you test before committing (like Enhancv), Resume.io uses a multi-layered registration trap that can feel quite frustrating:
+While some tools let you test the waters before committing, Resume.io uses a layered sign-up process that can feel a bit overly enthusiastic:

-- After skipping, the tool asks for your name.
-Then, it asks you to "Supply your contact info."
-This looks like a standard part of the cover letter header, but it’s actually a disguised registration wall.
-Once you enter your email here, you can no longer skip—you’ve effectively signed up.
+2. After skipping, the tool asks for your name and to "Supply your contact info."
+While this looks like a standard part of building your cover letter header, it actually functions as a required account creation step.
+Once you enter your email here, you’ve effectively signed up.

-- If you upload your resume to help the AI tailor your letter, the site often kicks you over to their Resume Builder.
-Suddenly, you’re in a different tool entirely, and the connection to the cover letter you were just writing feels broken.
+3. If you upload your resume to help the AI tailor your letter, the site redirects you to their resume builder.
+Suddenly, you’re in a different tool entirely, which can feel a bit confusing if you only wanted to write a cover letter.

 The editor